google-marketing-solutions/cwv_from_ga4_exports/README.md

 [the tutorial](https://www.simoahava.com/analytics/track-core-web-vitals-in-ga4-with-google-tag-manager/)
 on sending the metrics to GA via GTM.

+If sending metrics directly to GA4, please use the naming convention specified by Simo Ahava in the instructions for using GTM.
+This means that the event parameters should be named

+* `web_vitals_measurement_name` for the metric name
+* `web_vitals_measurement_id` for the metric id
+* `web_vitals_measurement_value` for the metric value
+* `value` for the metric delta

+If you use other parameter names, you will need to update [deploy.py])https://github.com/google-marketing-solutions/cwv_from_ga4_exports/blob/main/deploy.py) to match the names you have chosen.

 **Please Note:** If you use a custom solution for reporting CWV data, please be sure to ensure the resulting tables in BigQuery match those that would be present if you were using the standard reporting.